ISG-Siegen/assembled/README.md

 * **Regression is not supported** so far as OpenML has not enough data (runs) on Regression tasks.
 Would require some additional implementations.
-* Assembled-OpenML ignores OpenMl repetitions (most runs/datasets do not provide repetitions).
+* Assembled-OpenML ignores OpenML repetitions (most runs/datasets do not provide repetitions).
 * The file format for the predictions file is not fully standardized in OpenML and hence requires manually adjustment to all used formats.
 Hopefully, we found most of the relevant formats with Assembled-OpenML.
 * Some files, which store predictions, seem to have malicious or corrupted predictions/confidence values.
 If we can not